Zhong-Lab-UCSD/BENG183_Final_Projects_FALL2019/GROUP22_Final_Project.md

 ## Discussions

+HMM is commonly used in bioinformatics problems.
+Therefore, we will list some available tools in use, as well as the advantages and disadvantages of HMM in this section.

 ### Some vailable HMM Tools in bioinformatics
-* HMMER Program: A useful program for searching sequence databases for sequence homologs, and for making sequence alignments.
+1. HMMER Program: A useful program for searching sequence databases for sequence homologs, and for making sequence alignments.
 The basic methods used in implementing HMMER is profile HMMs
     * Compared to BLAST, and other sequence alignment and database search tools based on older scoring methodology, HMMER aims to be significantly more accurate and more able to detect remote homologs, because of the strength of its underlying probability models.

-* UPP: a method for ultra-large multiple sequence alignment
+2. UPP: a method for ultra-large multiple sequence alignment
     * Up to 1,000,000 sequences
     * Robust to fragmentary sequences
-* PFAM: a large collection of protein families, each represented by multiple sequence alignments and hidden Markov models (HMMs).
+3. PFAM: a large collection of protein families, each represented by multiple sequence alignments and hidden Markov models (HMMs).
     * Using HMM to recognizing membership in protein families

 ### Advantages of HMM